trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 [Lifecycle of a ML project](https://mlinproduction.com/what-does-it-mean-to-deploy-a-machine-learning-model-deployment-series-01/)

 ## Labeling
 In the section, we add labels to the data we will use in training our model.
-Most of the time this is done manually, the quality and accuracy of the label affects the accuracy of our model so we need to pay a lot of attention to it.
+Most of the time this is done manually, the quality and accuracy of the label affect the accuracy of our model so we need to pay a lot of attention to it.

 ## Building and Training Model
 At this point, we should have our labeled data stored in our storage account blob container, and they are well labeled.
 We need to query the storage account to provide 5-day series of the hourly data sent from the sensors.
 We are to follow the following steps, most of which are common in the data science life cycle, I also added other steps specific to Azure Machine Learning lifecycle.